Q&A: Silvio Berlusconi on trial

 In January 2011, Italy's Constitutional Court swept away part of a law passed in 2010 granting 18 months of immunity to Mr Berlusconi and some of his senior ministers.

-The ruling meant that it would be up to individual trial judges to decide whether he should be allowed to claim that his job was a "legitimate impediment" to a court case.
+The ruling meant that it would be up to individual trial judges to decide whether he should be allowed to argue that his job was a "legitimate impediment" to a court case.

 A legitimate impediment could include a state visit, an EU summit or perhaps a cabinet meeting while he was still prime minister.